Night Shift is the Apple native integrated blue light reduction feature. Night Shift was first introduced on March 21, 2016 as part of the iOS 9.3.

 Use Night Shift to adjust the colors on your display to the warmer end of the color spectrum.
 Warm screen colors are easier on your eyes when you use your Mac at night or in low-light conditions.
 And exposure to bright blue light in the evening can make it harder to fall asleep.

-First of all in order to get Night Shift you need macOS Sierra 10.12.4 or newer versions of macOS.
-You can’t get Nigth Shift on older versions the operating system.
+First of all, in order to get Night Shift, you need macOS Sierra 10.12.4 or newer versions of macOS.
+You can’t get Nigth Shift on older versions of the operating system.

 If you have the appropriate macOS version then you should be able to use Night Shift.
 Night Shift in natively supported on this Mac computers, using the built-in display or the displays listed:

-If you have some of this electronics you are lucky, but if not I will show you how to trick your Mac into thinking that it’s newer model and thus enabling Night Shift.
+If you have some of these electronics you are lucky, but if not I will show you how to trick your Mac into thinking that it’s a newer model and thus enabling Night Shift.

 Before we start anything I want to tell that this is only needed for Mac machines which are not on the above list.
 If you see your machine on the above list you have Night Shift in the System preferences and you can access it without any other effort.